AT&T vs. Comcast: Which Internet Provider Is Best for Small Businesses?

 Both AT&T and Comcast offer a 30-day trial, allowing you to get your money back if you cancel within the first month.

 What about early termination fees (ETFs)?
 Since you don’t have to sign a contract for AT&T fiber plans, ETFs don’t apply.
-However, canceling a DSL plan could cost you about $20 for every month left in your contract.
+However, canceling a DSL plan could cost you about $20 for every month left in your contract, or else 50% of your monthly rate for the remainder of your contract term.
 Comcast charges a flat $200 ETF on any plan, so make sure you’re happy with your service before that 30-day trial ends!

 AT&T offers faster upload speeds